amopromo/dockerfiles/nginx-alpine/readme.md

-Create a container with last nginx, openssl e image compression brotli.
+Create a container with last nginx, openssl and brotli compression.